disco-lang/disco/docs/reference/dup-tydef.rst

 ===============================

-This is very similar to :doc:`dup-def`, but for :doc:`type definitions <tydef>` instead of variables.
+This is very similar to :doc:`dup-def`, but for :doc:`type definitions <typedef>` instead of variables.
 For example,

 ::